Island Life on Abaco

 Other island activities include bird watching to observe the native Abaco Parrot in the National Park or Piping Plovers at the beach and the multitude of migrant birds that make the island their home in winter.
-Of course enjoying the sun, the deserted white sand beaches and swimming still remain popular island activities.
-As does the year around gardening, should you decide to make Abaco your second home.
+Of course, enjoying the sun, the deserted white sand beaches and swimming still remain popular island activities.
+As well as the year around gardening, should you decide to make Abaco your second home.
 Interested in Bahamas Birding click here.

 When you want to get away for the day, there are many settlements that dot Abaco from North to South.
 Each offers unique attractions.
 You can participate in or watch a Regatta in Marsh Harbour or one of the Cays.
-Attend the Hope Town Junkanoo Festival on a Summer night.
+Or, attend the Hope Town Junkanoo Festival on a Summer night.
 Spend a relaxing weekend afternoon at Pete’s Pub in Little Harbor.
 Enjoy fresh fish at Nancy’s in Sandy Point.
 Take a ferry to Hope Town for lunch on the harbour or the Box Car Derby.
 Visit Green Turtle Cay (home of the”Goombay Smash”) for the Island Roots Heritage Festival.
 Take a trip to Crown Haven from where you can take a ferry to Grand Bahama, stopping on the way in Cooper’s Town or Fox Town for home cooking and fresh fish.
-So many possibilities for the whole family that you’ll never have time to get bored on Abaco.
+Because there are many possibilities for the whole family you will never have time to get bored.

 - The combined population (including outer cays) of Abaco is approximately 15,000.